volkamerlab/covid19-SBapproach/README.md

 ## Fight SARS-CoV-2 strategy for postera contribution (started 25.03.2020)
-powered by: Yonghui Chen, Dominique Sydow, Andrea Volkamer (andrea.volkamer@charite.de)
+powered by: Yonghui Chen, Dominique Sydow, Jaime Rodríguez-Guerra, Andrea Volkamer (andrea.volkamer@charite.de)

 This is part of a community effort to rapidly find new hits to target the virus main protease.